 - d'Hubert also has his honor to think about, which is why he keeps accepting the foolish challenges.
 But d'Hubert also keeps Feraud - who sided with Napoleon - from imprisonment after Waterloo, becoming essentially the last person left who cares about Feraud's fate.

-- In Harm's Way: Seems to be the real reason for Feraud's constant duelling, both with d'Hubert and others.
+- In Harm's Way: This seems to be the real reason for Feraud's constant duelling, both with d'Hubert and others.
 He's bored by the long lulls between fighting and looks for any excuse to fight someone.
+When he no longer has anyone to fight at the end and is only an old forgotten General he looks like an empty shell.

 - Implausible Fencing Powers: Subverted.
 The duels are fairly realistic and often quite brief.
 Flynning is also avoided.